KitLavis/stage-left-merch/README.md

 ![Header/nav bar](docs/header.png)

 As is seen below, the dropdown menu accessable via the user icon contains a number of links, which vary in relation to authentication status and user type.
 If the user is not authenticated, then register and login links are shown.
 If the user is a customer then logout and account management is shown.
-If a superuser is authenticated then the two previous options available, as well as the options to view messages and add products.
+If a superuser is authenticated then the two previous options are available, as well as the options to view messages and add products.

 ![User dropdown](docs/user-dropdown.png)